nnym/bt/README.md

 foo bar
 ```

+### Overview
+The execution of bt is always accompanied by a build script.
+bt lets the build script run and define [tasks](#tasks) and do any other setup.
+When the build script exits, bt takes over.
+It looks at the command line arguments that were passed and sets [parameters](#parameter) and determines which tasks to run.
+Before running a task, bt runs all of its [dependencies](#dependencies) which may include tasks and callables.
+Since tasks can take long, bt provides facilities for [caching](#cache) them so that they don't have to run every time.

 ### Running
 bt can be run in 2 ways:
 1. As an executable as seen above.
 The build script has to be in the current directory and named `bs` or `bs.py`.